KirPetrikov/DAYWWYD/README.md

 ### `process_na(operation, seqs)`

 Accepts two variables:
-- `option` defines defines the operation to be applied
+- `operation` defines defines the operation to be applied
 - `seqs` list of strings with sequences to process Returns list of perocessed sequences, the letters case is preserved.